QuarkNerd/blog/nowen/_posts/2017-05-24-creating-semantic-components-in-angular-and-react.md

 ---
 author: nowen
 title: Creating semantic components in Angular and React
+summary: >-
-summary: "Using two of the currently most popular web frameworks I'll demonstrate how to create semantic looking code."
+  Using two of the currently most popular web frameworks I'll demonstrate how to create semantic looking code.
 layout: default_post
 categories:
-  - HTML5
-  - JavaScript
-  - Web
+  - Tech
 ---

 This post is to compare, what I would say are, the two currently most popular web front-end frameworks: [React](https://facebook.github.io/react/) and [Angular](https://angular.io/).